TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: TimeXer

-\textbf{Forecasting Loss} As aforementioned in the problem definition, since the exogenous variables do not need to be predicted by the model, we apply a linear projection to the decoder output to yield the prediction of endogenous variables.
-Finally, we opt to use the L2 loss to measure the discrepancy between the prediction and the ground truth:
+\paragraph{Forecasting Loss} In time series forecasting with exogenous variables, the exogenous variables do not need to be predicted.
+So we generate the forecast ${\widehat{\mathbf{x}}}$ by applying a linear projection on the endogenous output embeddings $[\mathbf{P}^{L}_\text{en},\mathbf{G}^{L}_\text{en}]$, a common practice in the encoder-only forecasters.
+We employ the squared loss (L2) to measure the discrepancy between the prediction and the ground truth: